User Case: How Do I Move a Shared Folder to My Drive?

 Method 2: Google Drive Move Shared Folder to My Drive by "Make a Copy" Option

-Since Google has removed the function of making a copy of the entire folder, if you want to copy the contents of the entire folder, you need to sort all the files into a folder in advance or make a copy of the files one by one to My Drive.
+Since Google has removed the function of making a copy of the entire folder, if you want to make a copy of a shared folder in Google Drive, you need to put all the files into a folder in advance or make a copy of the files one by one to My Drive.

 1. If the direct parent of "Shared with me" are files, then you just need to select the files, right-click them and select "Make a copy".
 A copy will be created in "My Drive".